DanielEss-lab/MOFseek/README.md

 # Esslab-P66
 The MOFseek program was developed at Brigham Young University through funding by Phillips 66

-Code developed primarily by David Hawley in order to programmatically identify MOF components and search for MOFs within a database.
+David Hawley is the main developer.

 This software is not for commercial use.
 For the full license, see [the license](README-LICENSE.txt).